ndiego/blox-lite/readme.txt

 == Description ==

 **Please Note:** This plugin is only for Genesis Framework users.
 Genesis is a premium product by [StudioPress](http://www.studiopress.com).
-Furthermore, Box Lite is the free version of the premium plugin [Blox](https://www.bloxwp.com).
-See below for more information on Blox.
+We have no affiliation with the company.
+We just love building useful tools for Genesis users.

 Blox Lite provides you with the easiest way to add custom content to your Genesis powered website.
 Lets assume you have picked out a theme for your website, but wish you could add a banner image to each post.
 Or perhaps you want to add a call-to-action just before the site footer but there is no designated widget area for that location.
 Now you could search the web for the needed code and modify your theme’s functions.php file, but there are 3 problems with this approach: